Am1n3e/INF8007-web-scraper/README.md

 ```

 About **Connection error**</br>
-A connection error can refere to a reset/refused by peer or timeout connection.
+A connection error can refer to a reset/refused by peer or timeout connection.
 To know the exact error, use the `--show_exception_tb` flag.

 ### Exit code:
 **0**: Success (but some pages might not been crawled (bad links, rate limiters)</br>